RAFTA-AIRBORNE/AEMpyX_public/README.md

  	Documentation for the toolbox, python (including the most important extensions, numpy,
 	scipy, and matplotlib), and other tools.

-The scripts and jupyter notebooks are available in the subdirectory AEMpyX/aempy.

-This version will run under Python 3.8+ (3.9 bring the current development platform).
-Moving to 3.10 is not yet encouraged because it is still missing some important packages.
+This version will run under Python 3.8+ (3.9 being the current development platform).
+Moving to 3.10/11 is not yet encouraged because they are still missing some important packages.
 To install the python environment in any Linux environment (e.g. Ubuntu, SuSE), you need to do the following:

 (1) Download the latest Anaconda or Miniconda version (https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html), and install by running the downloaded bash script with: